caocscar/workshops/pyspark/pyspark.md

 **Tip:** There is a `text` method also but I do NOT recommend using it.
 It can only handle a one column DataFrame of type string.
 Use the `csv` method instead.

 ## Setting Number of Partitions
-You can set your number of partitions during file input with the `textFile` method by providing an optinal second argument.
+You can set your number of partitions during file input with the `textFile` method by providing an optional second argument (`minSplits`).
 By default, Spark creates one partition for each block of the file (blocks being 128MB by default in HDFS), but you can also ask for a higher number of partitions by passing a larger value.
 Note that you cannot have fewer partitions than blocks.
 If you specify fewer partitions than blocks, it will default to the number of blocks.

 ### Reducing Partitions
 Recall that you can retrieve the number of partitions with the method